Shashwat986/BattleSim/Battle-Mechanics.md

 WrestleVania is a new wrestling RPG created by /u/shashwat986 and /u/rick2047.
 It is (very) loosely based on the Mini Six system by Anti-Paladin games.

-This game mechanic can be used in various settings, with minor modifications (mentioned in boxes along this document), however it has been made with wrestling in mind.
+This game mechanic can be used in various settings, with minor modifications, however it has been made with wrestling in mind.
 The mechanic can, broadly, be used to have all kinds of fights:

 * Regular wrestling matches
 * Tag-team matches